It was the year that Cambodia’s economy bounced back, albeit modestly.

 “Some critics say that we are not back to where we were before the crisis, but that is normal,” said Bretton Sciaroni, a partner at the legal consultancy Sciaroni & Associates.
 “What is important is that we are showing good growth in the areas important to the Cambodian economy.”

-Foreign direct investment is projected to bounce back by 20 percent to about $620 million in 2010, according to the World Bank.
-But that amount is still way below 2007 levels, when FDI hit $866 million.
+Foreign direct investment is projected to bounce back by 20 percent to around $620 million in 2010, according to the World Bank.
+But that amount is still way below levels in 2007, when FDI hit $866 million.

 The garment sector saw exports jump by 23.6 percent in the first 10 months of year compared to the same period in 2009.
 But high cotton prices coupled with the lower cost of apparel abroad have meant that employment in the sector is still not back to pre-crisis levels.